 Because they combine a mild, sweet flavor with spicy overtones, juicy Golden Delicious apples are favorites for eating fresh, cooking and preserving.

-the slightly tart Winesap, another excellent all-purpose variety
+slightly tart Winesap, another excellent all-purpose variety that keeps

-that keeps well.
-York and Rome Beauty apple varieties are prized
+well.
+York and Rome Beauty apple varieties are prized as cooking apples.

 Using and Preserving Apples: